Introduction

 Tamil consonants are unaspirated.
 As an experiment, hold your hand close to your mouth and try pronouncing the words kill and skill.
 What do you notice?
 For most native speakers, the k in kill is followed by an extra puff of air.
 We call this aspiration, and so we say that k is an aspirated consonant.
 Try to avoid this extra puff of air when pronouncing Tamil.
 In particular, be attentive to how you pronounce k, ʈ, and p at the beginning of words.

 c and j are pronounced by touching the middle of the tongue to the hard palate.
-Native English speakers tend to instead these sounds as the English "ch" and "j," which touch the tip of the tongue to the area near the upper teeth.
+Native English speakers tend to instead pronounce these sounds by touching the tip of the tongue to the area near the upper teeth.
+This is typical for the English "ch" and "j" sounds but should be avoided when pronouncing Tamil.

 Tamil uses a variety of retroflex consonants.
 Here, "retroflex" means that the tongue turns ("flex") back ("retro") in the mouth.
 For ʈ and ɖ, try touching the top of the roof of your mouth with the underside of your tongue.
 Use a similar tongue position for ɭ, ʐ, and ʂ.